rrothwell/retro-hd6302-sbc-barta/README.md

 ## Introduction

-This board was published on [Seed Studio](https://www.seeedstudio.com/Hitachi-HD6303-Single-Board-Computer-(SBC)-g-1017489) in September 2017 by a user called Barta.
-The actual author is unknown (its not me) , but I'll add proper attribution when I discover it.
+This board was published on [Seed Studio](https://www.seeedstudio.com/Hitachi-HD6303-Single-Board-Computer-(SBC)-g-1017489) in September 2017, by a user called Barta.
+The actual author is unknown (its not me), but I'll add proper attribution when I discover it.

 I have reverse engineered the schematic and assembled the board.

-The integrated circuit runs in multipexed address/data bus mode as a microcomputer with a full 64k of accessible memory.
+The integrated circuit runs in multipexed address/data bus mode, as a microcomputer with a full 64k of accessible memory.
-The 32K x 8 EPROM contains the Lilbug monitor program and will eventually contain a 6800 Figforth.
+The 32K x 8 EPROM contains the Lilbug monitor program and will eventually contain a 6800 FIG forth.
-The 32K x 8 RAM chip uses a skinny DIP package and its hiding under the EPROM, soldered directly to the PCB.
+The 32K x 8 RAM chip uses a skinny DIP package and it's hiding under the EPROM, soldered directly to the PCB.

 The board exposes an 8-bit parallel IO port on an edge connector.